On the edge-Erd\H{o}s-P\'{o}sa property of Ladders: Introduction

 For a graph $H$, can we find many (vertex-)disjoint subgraphs that contain $H$ as a minor in a graph $G$?
 If not, can we find a bounded (vertex) set $S$ in $G$, called the \emph{hitting set}, such that $G - S$ does not contain $H$ as a minor?
 If at least one of those statements holds for every $k\in\mathbb{N}$ and every graph $G$, then we say that $H$ has the \emph{Erd\H{o}s-P\'{o}sa property}.
 When we replace vertices with edges and search for edge-disjoint graphs and an edge hitting set, we arrive at the \emph{edge-Erd\H{o}s-P\'{o}sa property}.

-The vertex version is well researched.
+This field owes its name to a result for cycles by Erd\H{o}s and P\'{o}sa in 1965 \cite{erdosposa65}.
+Since then, the vertex version has been well researched.
 Robertson and Seymour \cite{robertson86} have shown as early as 1986 that $H$ has the (vertex-)Erd\H{o}s-P\'{o}sa property if and only if $H$ is a planar graph.
 The edge-Erd\H{o}s-P\'{o}sa property, however, behaves quite differently.
 It is still true that non-planar graphs do not have the edge-Erd\H{o}s-P\'{o}sa property, as stated by Raymond and Thilikos in 2017 \cite{raymond17}, but the edge version fails even for some very simple planar graphs: Bruhn, Heinlein and Joos \cite{bruhn18} have shown in 2018 that subcubic trees with large enough pathwidth and also ladders (see Figure~\ref{fig:LadderWith5Rungs}) with $71$~rungs or more do not have the edge-Erd\H{o}s-P\'{o}sa property.

-The key ingredient for these proofs is a gadget that Bruhn et al.\ call \emph{condensed wall} (see Figure~\ref{fig:condWall}).
-As of now, all planar graphs that have the edge-Erd\H{o}s-P\'{o}sa property are minors of the condensed wall and all that do not have it are not minors of it.
-Therefore, the condensed wall might play a key role in trying to characterize the graphs that have the edge-Erd\H{o}s-P\'{o}sa property.
-This leads to a conjecture by Bruhn et al.

-\begin{conjecture} Let $H$ be a planar graph such that there is an integer $r$ such that the condensed wall of size $r$ contains $H$ as a minor.
-Then $H$ has the edge-Erd\H{o}s-P\'{o}sa property. \end{conjecture}